 About a century ago, a small suburban hospital in Orange, New Jersey, became a sprawling, world-class medical facility funded by the era’s most famous philanthropists.
 But this landmark institution, listed on the National Register of Historic Places, had a tragic, mysterious ending.
 In this series, Jersey Digs tells the stories of those who worked, healed, and died here.

-It all began as a pretty brick building in an Italian neighborhood.
+It all began as a pretty brick building in an old Italian neighborhood.
 Vintage photos of the original Orange Memorial Hospital show shutters and a wide wooden porch that gave it the look of a home.
 The hospital quickly outgrew that three-story center, blossoming into a six-acre medical facility with five of its nine buildings designed by a pre-eminent architecture firm.

 The idea for a hospital and nursing school — one of the first such schools in the nation — came from Dr. William Pierson and socialite John Vose, who wanted to build it in memory of his late wife, hence the word memorial in its name.